-- Assistive Technology Purchasing Program (ATPP Bid) is available to provide AT device bid prices to local educational agencies (LEAs). - PaTTAN Short Term Loan (STL) Program is a library of AT available to local educational agencies (LEAs) for trial and assessment.
-For more information, visit the PaTTAN website at https://www.pattan.net/Short-Term-Loan/ - Professional Development-Visit the PaTTAN website to find out about AT professional development opportunities and resources. - AT Consultants are available to answer questions and direct school staff and families to appropriate AT resources.
+Visit the PaTTAN website at www.pattan.net to find out about AT professional development opportunities and resources.
+Under Educational Initiatives, click on Assistive Technology. - AT Consultants are available to answer questions and direct school staff and families to appropriate AT resources.
 Each intermediate unit (IU) also has a staff member specifically trained in AT who can assist school teams.

 PaTTAN East 800-441-3215

-PaTTAN Central 800-360-7282
+PaTTAN Harrisburg 800-360-7282

-PaTTAN West 800-446-5607
+PaTTAN Pittsburgh 800-446-5607